 What is the Amazon Buy Box?

-There of two types of sellers on Amazon, Amazon itself, and third-party sellers.
+There are two types of sellers on Amazon, Amazon itself, and third-party sellers.

-Amazon’s net revenue sales have grown steadily over the last ten years reaching almost $136 billion in 2016 with over $111 billion worth of sales coming through the Buy Box—WOW!
+Amazon’s net revenue sales have grown steadily in the last ten years reaching over $502 billion in 2022 with over $416 billion worth of sales coming through the Buy Box—WOW!
 (Source: Statista).

-- The Buy Box rotates between sellers who are eligible for it and competitively priced.
+- The Buy Box rotates between sellers who have Buy Box Eligiblility and are competitively priced.

 - Having the lowest price does not guarantee the Buy Box.
 The Buy Box price is not always the lowest price on Amazon.